 Global Goals vision (Individual Exercise) 10 Put on the Global Goals Vision Glasses - • Use the sentence starter I see a world • Explain in your own words what the world should look like in 2030 I if we all follow the global goals.
 Glasses; Notebook Global Goals Idea brainstorm (in groups) 10 Why do you care?
 What do you care about?
 Choose your track - invent, innovate or campaign Choose your global goal Go for quantity over quality Get 50+ ideas in 7 minutes!
 GO!!
 Sticky notes Distribute 7 30 Help students think of creative and best ideas in their project teams.
 Give all students the prompt - How can we solve the big problems that we are working on in our groups?
 Step 1: Write down your 3+ best ideas on your own Reflection Questions: How will your ideas involve the whole school or community?
 How will it address the problem?
-Step 2: In your groups • First round: After reflecting, put all your ideas in the box and pick up someone else's idea • Share that idea with a partner and together allot 7 points to the idea.
+Step 2: In your country groups -> First round: After reflecting, put all your ideas in the box and pick up someone else's idea Share that idea with a partner and together allot 7 points total to the ideas (7 and 0, 6 and 1, 5 and 2).
 Do another round.
-Add the points and arrange them in descending order on the ground • Pick up another idea from the box and repeat Round 1 • After three rounds, take the top two points cards and discuss them in your group and finally, pick one idea that will solve the problem!
+Add the points and arrange them in descending order on the ground Pick up another idea from the box and repeat Round 1 After three rounds, take the top two points cards and discuss them in your group and finally, pick one idea that will solve the problem!
 (Teachers and students can share their top ideas on Breaking the cycle: education website) Sticky Notes Pens